GoogleCloudPlatform/php-docs-samples/appengine/php72/laravel-framework/README.md

 1. Copy the [`bootstrap/app.php`](bootstrap/app.php) and
   [`config/view.php`](config/view.php) files included in this sample into the corresponding directories of your Laravel application.
+These two files ensure your Laravel application writes to `/tmp` for caching in production.

+  > If you are using an existing Laravel application, just copy the `google-app-engine-deployment` blocks from these files.

 1. Replace `YOUR_APP_KEY` in `app.yaml` with an application key you generate with the following command: